Request a bet offers

 - Betfred – #PickYourPunt

 - William Hill – #YourOdds

-Much like a traditional accumulator, these bets mostly offer poor value as the multiple selections add to the bookmaker overround (their profit margin) is compounded.
+Much like a traditional accumulator, these bets typically offer poor value.
+If each of the DIY selections are poor value, then the bookmaker overround (their profit margin) is compounded.

 However, there are certain situations when DIY bets can be useful for matched bettors.